Summary

 Sensitivity to Speed Changes

-This study reinforces that Theia3D is a validated, markerless alternative to traditional motion capture, delivering time efficiency, accessibility for diverse populations, and natural movement capture across both walking and running speeds, making it a robust tool for biomechanics research, clinical gait analysis, and sports performance applications.
+This study reinforces that Theia3D is a validated, markerless alternative to traditional motion capture, delivering time efficiency, accessibility for diverse populations, and natural movement capture across both walking and running speeds.

-Interested in learning how Theia3D could support your lab or clinic?
+Interested in learning how Theia3D could support your lab or research program?
 Contact us today.